You are good enough.

 A cornerstone of most therapeutic options is psychoeducation - or learning about psychological concepts including diagnoses, symptoms, causes, prognosis, and treatment options.
 Learning about the formal diagnostic criteria and common associated traits often leads to greater self-acceptance, especially when you realize just how common these undisclosed struggles are within the neurodivergent community.
 By gaining an understanding of how your neurodivergent traits manifest, you will be better positioned to identified effective accommodations - both to request from others and to provide for yourself.
 I am happy to help you brainstorm accommodations and will certainly make room in session for you to practice using these accommodations as needed.

 At its core, the neurodivergent experience is comprised of many isolated moments of not meeting the expectations of others.
 When this is coupled with rejection or abandonment, it creates a perfect storm for the development of complex, relational trauma.
-Using evidence-based techniques from attachment-based models (e.g., emotionally-focused individual therapy (EFIT), narrative therapy, and internal family systems (IFS) among others), you will be empowered to process unresolved trauma from a neurodivergent-affirming perspective.
-Previous neurodivergent clients have reported a resulting increase in self-esteem, a greater understanding of themselves, and more willingness to engage in healthy relationships.
+Using evidence-based techniques from attachment-based models (e.g., emotionally-focused individual therapy (EFIT), narrative therapy, and internal family systems (IFS), among others), you will be empowered to process unresolved trauma from a neurodivergent-affirming perspective.
+Previous neurodivergent clients have reported increase in self-esteem, a greater understanding of themselves, and more willingness to engage in healthy relationships.

 At the end of the day, I want you to know: